jpl917/DeformationTranfer/README.md

 `./corrstool [source_model] [target_model]` or `./corrstool horse_ref.obj camel_ref.obj`

-* move the cursor to somewhere in the model you want to mark and press =P= to mark this point
+0. P: Mark this Point ( move the cursor to somewhere in the model you want to mark and mark this point)

-* after having specifed marker points on both models, press =A= to "commit" this point pair to correspondence list,
+1. A: Append Current Vertex (after having specifed marker points on both models, commit this point pair to correspondence list, )

-* if you hit =A= by mistake, just hit =U= (undo) to recover from that.

-* you can view models in wired mode by pressing =M=, and strike it again to get back to solid mode.
+2. M: SwitchRenderMode (you can view models in wired mode by pressing =M=, and strike it again to get back to solid mode. )

-* If you want to switch to another point on the same piece of triangle, just hit =C= many times until you get what you want.
+3. C: SwitchVertex (switch to another point on the same piece of triangle)
+4. U: Undo (if you hit =A= by mistake, just hit =U= (undo) to recover from that.)

-* After all marker points has been specified, press =W= to write the correspondence to a .cons file (default.cons by default).
+5. W: WriteToFile (After all marker points has been specified, write the correspondence to a .cons file (default.cons by default).)

-0. p: Mark this Point
-1. a: AppendCurrent加入当前点
-2. m: SwitchRenderMode切换渲染模型
-3. c: SwitchVertex
-4. w: WriteToFile
-5. u: Undo

 # Reference
 1. Robert W. Sumner, Jovan Popović.
 Deformation Transfer for Triangle Meshes.
 Siggraph 2004.